Admin

 Sexting

-In accordance with Board Policy JIC, titled “Code of Student Conduct,” and Section 847.0141, Florida Statutes, sexting is defined as using any computer or electronic device to send, forward, display, retain, store or post sexually explicit, lewd, indecent or pornographic photographs, images or messages.
-Sexting will not be tolerated and shall be just cause for disciplinary action during:
+In accordance with Board Policy JIC, Code of Student Conduct, and Section 847.0141, Florida Statutes, sexting is defined as using any computer or electronic device to send, forward, display, retain, store or post sexually explicit, lewd, indecent or pornographic photographs, images or messages.
+Sexting will not be tolerated.
+Participation in sexting:

 • While on Board property; or

-• Beyond the hours of school operation if the behavior adversely affects the personal safety or well-being of school-related individuals, the governance, climate or efficient operation of the school; or the education process or experience.
+• Beyond the hours of school operation if the behavior adversely affects the personal safety or well-being of school-related individuals, the governance, climate or efficient operation of the school; or the education process or experience;

 Student Parking and School Locker Search